equinor/TimeSeriesAnalysis/articles/ex_sysid.md

 **Notice of the time-delay and time-constant are clearly visible in this dataset**.
 The resulting fit between model and dataset is shown below.
-The two time-series are virtually identical, except that the modelled output does not have any noise.
+The two time-series are virtually identical, except that the modeled output does not have any noise.

 ![Example 4:output](./images/ex4_results.png)